 SFTP - SSH trigger: When a file is added or modified

 This trigger starts a logic app workflow when a file is added or changed on an SFTP server.
 As example follow-up actions, the workflow can use a condition to check whether the file content meets specified criteria.
 If the content meets the condition, the Get file content SFTP-SSH action can get the content, and then another SFTP-SSH action can put that file in a different folder on the SFTP server.

 Enterprise example: You can use this trigger to monitor an SFTP folder for new files that represent customer orders.
 You can then use an SFTP action such as Get file content so you get the order's contents for further processing and store that order in an orders database.

-SFTP - SSH action: Get content using path
+SFTP - SSH action: Get file content using path

 This action gets the content from a file on an SFTP server by specifying the file path.
 So for example, you can add the trigger from the previous example and a condition that the file's content must meet.
 If the condition is true, the action that gets the content can run.